soundpress/RulesOfNYC/docs/c06/index.rst

          E. The filters must then be collected and the weight of the filters shall be determined by an Industrial Hygienist in an Environmental Protection Agency (EPA) accredited laboratory.

    (2) Laboratory Testing.
-Laboratory testing shall be performed in a National Environmental Laboratory Accreditation Conference (NELAC) or New York State Department of Health Environmental Laboratory Approval Program (ELAP) certified laboratory and shall follow EPA Method 5, Appendix A-3 to 40 CFR Part 60, or EPA Method 202, Appendix M to 40 CFR Part 51, for particulate matter.
+Laboratory testing shall be performed in a National Environmental Laboratory Accreditation Conference (NELAC) or New York State Department of Health Environmental Laboratory Approval Program (ELAP) certified laboratory and shall follow EPA Method 5, Appendix A-3 to 40 C.F.R.
+Part 60, or EPA Method 202, Appendix M to 40 C.F.R.
+Part 51, for particulate matter.
 During each test, samples must be collected from the outlet of the control device.
 Laboratory test data must show that the emissions control device has reduced the cook stove's total PM emissions by 75 percent or more.

 (d) Reporting Requirements.